-The new RCMP Office was in a medium size bungalow directly across the street from the present day Anglican Church.
-There was no electricity or water and a wood stove was in order for heat and cooking.
+The new RCMP Office was in a medium-size bungalow directly across the street from the present-day Anglican Church.
+There was no electricity or water and a wood stove was for heat and cooking.
 Joe remembers when the Detachment got its phone in 1931.
 It was listed in the directory as number nine, that being the total number of phones in Big River at the time.
-Joe Policed the village and the large rural area.
+Joe Policed the village and the largely rural area.
 The area covered the Big River Indian Reserve, Shell River, Debden, Stump Lake, Park Valley, and as far north as Dore lake.

 A graded dirt road came as far as Dumble from Prince Albert and the remaining fifteen miles was a winding trail.
 During this time, many trails led out of the surrounding district through bush and meadows.
 Getting hung up on a stump or stranded in a mud hole was just one of the many problems of the day while driving a car on or off patrol.

 Joe recalls in the early thirties, Big River was not like the average village or community in Saskatchewan.
-He says that Big River, being the jumping off point to the north, never had a dull moment. and his workload was heavy.
-He remembers, even though the Depression had set in, there was always money for liquor; and with trappers, fishermen, freighters, salesmen, businessmen, and the men from the logging and tie camps, under the influence, many liquor related offences committed.
+He says that Big River, is the jumping-off point to the north, never had a dull moment. and his workload was heavy.
+He remembers, even though the Depression had set in, there was always money for liquor; and with trappers, fishermen, freighters, salesmen, businessmen, and the men from the logging and tie camps, under the influence, many liquor-related offences committed.
 At times it was difficult to keep control but he says he got along.